 In 2016, Cary delivered the improvement of E Loop 820, widening lanes from Randol Mill to HW 121.
 The shovel-ready project had been in design for 30 years before Cary in his roll on the Regional Transit Authority facilitated the acquisition of $128M from Gov Abbot Congestion Relief Plan.

 In 2017, Cary brought a $25M education development to Boca Raton Blvd.
 Selling a non-performing city asset and moving the million dollars of proceeds into city parks.

 EQUITY: Ensuring an equal opportunity in education, housing, criminal justice, transportation, and health remains a top priority for Cary and his office.
 To improve Community Policing, the Fort Worth Mayor and Council and FWPD have banned choke holds, added de-escalation training, added crisis intervention teams, and updated training standards at all levels.

-Funding for road infrastructure - Cary Moon's office has sought and obtained financing on all major road improvements in District 4.
+Funding for road infrastructure - Cary Moon's office has obtained financing on all major road improvements in District 4.